coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ^ `terminationGracePeriodSeconds` can be set to tune the time in between events.
 This can be used to tune your application to give it proper time to shutdown cleanly

-^ Note: terminationGracePeriodSeconds is set for the pod, not a container
+^ Note: terminationGracePeriodSeconds is set for the pod, not a container, pods are a choesive unit.

-^ The `terminationMessagePath` can be set for each container.

 ```yaml
 spec: